Charles Smith (cowboy): Cowboy life

 Smith became a frontiersman and at some point moved to Texas, where he was a lawman, but also a gambler, and became injured.
 Working in saloons in Texas, and at one point co-owner of the Cattle Exchange Saloon, he learned Spanish and was fluent in it before leaving the state.
 He also frequently got in fights, but is reported to have bad aim and not killed anyone.
 It was from here that he moved into Arizona Territory in a two-month journey that started on 12 March 1879, a few months before the Earps, whom he had befriended in Fort Worth, followed.
 His move, like theirs, was due to the reform movement growing in Texas.

 When he moved to Tombstone, Smith lived with Bob Winders.
 When Wyatt Earp arrived, he sponsored many of Smith's mining claims.
 Equally, on many occasions between 1879 and 1881 Smith supported, both physically and financially, the Earps and their mutual acquaintances, to the point of being targeted by outlaws himself.

 Smith, with Fred J. Dodge, joined the Earps chasing some stagecoach thieves in January 1882.
 He was deputised to protect the Earp family, and joined them in the Vendetta Ride.
 The Epitaph reported that he was the seventh member to ride out of Tombstone, but eyewitnesses suggest he rode ahead of the posse, as he had done before and would later, to set up a camp and carry supplies, this one eight miles north.
-He had also been amongst the deputies to accompany Morgan Earp's body when it was returned to family in California.
+He had also been among the deputies to accompany Morgan Earp's body when it was returned to family in California.
 After this, he initially sought exile with them in Colorado, but quickly returned to Arizona and began ferrying the Earps money from their holdings in the state.
 He was ambushed and arrested on occasion doing this.
 Though at odds with the Tombstone Sheriff he was deputised under, Smith retained his badge, as he did under the next several sheriffs, as well.